Maksaud/container/readme.md

 - `docker run` starts a new container
 - `Docker Hub` is the default public registry
 - The daemon will pull images that it doesn't already have.

+## Containers and Images

+Images - Stopped containers
+Containers - running images

+`docker pull <name_of_image>` this command will pull an image from docker

+Where to find images: `hub.docker.com/`

+## Container Lifecycle

+- `docker start <container>` - runs a container
+- `docker stop <contianer>` - stops container
+- `docker rm <contaier>` - Removes container

+Wheather or not the container starts or stops, the data for the container is not lost unless you remove it.